 Customer obsession means doing everything for the benefit of the customer and delivering what customers really want and need.
 At Liatrio, we live a transformed culture, as well as focus on enterprise transformation and culture when training teams to help enterprises evolve.
 We tie training to enterprise tools and pipelines, helping enterprises select and implement the right tools and the right integration of those tools.
 Our engineering team works directly with enterprise teams to strengthen internal processes and model collaboration, accountability, autonomy, and resilience.
 We then support the new team dynamic.

-We’ve just scratched the surface here, and I have a lot more to say on this subject.
-I’ll be talking more about enterprise transformation and culture in upcoming posts.
+We’ve just scratched the surface here, and there's so much more to say on this subject.
+We'll be talking more about enterprise transformation and culture in upcoming posts.